-You are looking for information on the air-to-water heat pump, or air-to-air heat pump, and you are probably wondering about the ideal location of the outdoor unit that will capture the heat from the outside air.
+You're looking for information on air-to-water heat pumps or air-to-air heat pumps, and you're probably wondering about the ideal location for the outdoor unit that will capture the calories in the outside air.

 - It is him who will ensure your energy savings by capturing the free calories in the air.

-- It is the one that can eventually cause problems because of aesthetics.
+- This is the one that can potentially cause problems because of aesthetics.

-- This is the one that can get you into an unfortunate lawsuit because of the noise that it creates, either because the machine is of poor quality, or because one forgot to calculate the distances to the neighbors or to take into account the reverberation.
+- It's the one that can land you in an unfortunate lawsuit. because of the noise It's all about the sound it creates, either because the machine is of poor quality, or because we've forgotten to calculate distances to neighbors or take reverberation into account.

-So you might as well think carefully about choosing the perfect location.
+So it's a good idea to think carefully before choosing the perfect location.

-But this location depends on many factors, and will be different for each situation.
-This is what we will see in the rest of this article.
+But this location depends on many factors, and will be different for every situation.
+That's what we'll be looking at in the rest of this article.

-Stay to the end to pick up two quick tips to help you improve your outdoor unit installation.
+Stick around until the end to pick up a couple of tips to help you improve your outdoor unit installation.

-The heat pump's outdoor unit AND neighborhood constraints
+The heat pump's outdoor unit AND neighbourhood constraints

-Neighborhoods are often the primary cause of forced abandonment of a heat pump heating project, sometimes resulting in years of litigation that takes a toll on you both physically and mentally.
-We've been there, we've seen it, and we can tell you that it's in your best interest to plan ahead to avoid it.
+Neighbors are often the primary cause of forced abandonment of a heat pump heating project, sometimes resulting in years of court cases that take their toll on you both physically and mentally.
+We've been there, we've seen it, and we can tell you that it's in your best interest to plan ahead to avoid them.

 Distance to be respected from property lines

-Although some countries recommend distances from neighbouring property lines for the installation of a heat pump, e.g. 3 metres in Germany and 20 metres in France and Switzerland, the question of distance is not really central as long as the noise generated remains within the norm.
+Although some countries recommend distances from neighboring property lines when installing a heat pump - e.g. 3 meters in Germany, 20 meters recommended in France or Switzerland - the question of distance is not really central, as long as the noise generated remains within the norm.

-Instead, focus on the noise generated that reaches the first living room window of your closest neighbors.
-The distance should be varied as much as possible to reduce the noise.
+Instead, focus on the noise that reaches your nearest neighbors' first living-room window.
+Vary the distance as far as possible to reduce the noise.

-Noise level in relation to neighbors when installing an outdoor unit for a heat pump
+Noise levels to be observed in relation to neighbors when installing a heat pump outdoor unit

-In France, it is mandatory to respect deviations from the ambient noise.
-During the day, it is forbidden to generate more than 5dBA above the ambient noise in your residential area, and at night this drops to 3dBA. (article R. 1336-7 of the public health code)
+In France, deviations from ambient noise are mandatory.
+During the day, it is forbidden to generate more than 5dBA above ambient noise in your residential area, and at night this drops to 3dBA.
+(Article R. 1336-7 of the French Public Health Code).

-In Switzerland, the noise form must be complied with in order to obtain a building permit.
-This is a guarantee that the heat pump complies with the standard.
-55dBA must not be exceeded during the day and 45dBA at night.
-You can simulate the result via this page https://www.fws.ch/fr/cercle-bruit/
+In Switzerland, the noise form must be complied with in order to obtain planning permission.
+This is a guarantee that the heat pump complies with the standard: 55dBA not to be exceeded during the day and 45dBA at night.
+You can simulate the result on this pagehttps://www.fws.ch/fr/cercle-bruit/

-In other countries, the regulations do not provide for this, but in order to avoid problems it is recommended to place oneself about 20 meters away if possible.
+In other countries, there are no such regulations, but in order to avoid problems, it's advisable to stand about twenty meters away if possible.

 Heat pump outdoor unit AND aesthetic / practical considerations

-Preservation of the visual environment of your garden and your house
+Preserving the visual environment of your garden and home

-Indeed, no one wants an intruder to disturb the harmony of their little corner of paradise.
-That's why we're sharing with you 3 tips to make sure everything goes smoothly:
+After all, no one wants an intruder to disrupt the harmony of their little corner of paradise.
+That's why we've come up with 3 tips to keep things running smoothly:

-- You can hide the outdoor unit with plants, under two conditions: a) Do not obstruct the air flow in front of the unit. b) Leave room for maintenance
+- You can conceal the outdoor unit with plants, on two conditions: a) Do not obstruct air circulation around the front of the unit. b) Leave room for maintenance.

-- You can also use what is called air conditioning covers or heat pump covers.
-These consist of wooden lattices or wooden shelters that cover the outdoor unit of the heat pump and thus hide it from view.
-You can choose the material according to the facade of your home.
-A cottage will more easily opt for wood, while a white townhouse will rather go for a white metal look.
+- You can also use what are known as caches clim or caches pompe à chaleur.
+These consist of wooden trellises or shelters that cover the heat pump's outdoor unit, hiding it from view.
+You can choose the material to match the facade of your home.
+A chalet is more likely to opt for wood, while a white townhouse is more likely to go for a white metal look.

-- Place the outdoor unit in the most inconspicuous place possible while keeping the right distance from the neighbors to avoid acoustic disturbance.
+- Place the outdoor unit in the most unobtrusive location possible, at the right distance from neighbors to avoid acoustic interference.

 Avoiding traffic areas

-- It is advisable to place the outdoor unit away from any area frequented by pedestrians or family members.
+- It is advisable to position the outdoor unit away from any areas frequented by pedestrians or family members.
 This will allow :

-- To avoid an accidental impact, from a playing child, a pedestrian, or a car, that could result in a lawsuit.
+- To avoid an accidental collision with a playing child, a pedestrian or a car that could result in a lawsuit.
 You never know.

 - Avoid vibrations that could damage the heat pump

-2. In addition, it is necessary to think about pouring a concrete slab, or failing that, to install the heat pump on big foot which are large anti-vibration blocks, which will protect your outdoor unit from flooding or other shocks.
+2. In addition, it's important to remember to pour a concrete slabAlternatively, you can install the heat pump on big feet, which are large anti-vibration pads that protect your outdoor unit from flooding or other shocks.

-3. While avoiding frequent walkways next to the machine, access must still be easy, especially for the technician who will be passing by to perform maintenance.
-Also the space around the machine is important to ensure good air circulation and optimal operation.
-As such, we have written an article that talks about the distance between the heat pump's outdoor unit and the wall of your homeIf your machine is placed on the front of the building.
+3. While the machine should not be passed frequently, it should still be easily accessible, especially for the technician who will be passing by to carry out maintenance.
+The space around the machine is also important to ensure good air circulation and optimal operation.
+To this end, we've written an article about the distance between the heat pump outdoor unit and the wall of your homefor front-mounted machines.

-Weather and orientation considerations for the outdoor unit of the Air to Water or Air to Air heat pump
+Weather and orientation considerations for the Air-to-Water or Air-to-Air heat pump outdoor unit

-As the outdoor unit is continuously exposed to the sometimes harsh conditions of Nature, there are several points to pay attention to in order to maximize the return on your investment, or your energy savings.
+As the outdoor unit is continually exposed to Nature's sometimes harsh conditions, there are several points to pay attention to in order to maximize the return on your investment, or your energy savings.

-Protection of the outdoor unit against the weather (snow or frost)
+Protecting the outdoor unit from the elements (snow or frost)

 Depending on your country or region, the climate can vary greatly.
 It is important to protect the outdoor unit from snow and frost, mainly for 5 reasons:

-- You preserve its performance by preventing a layer of ice from forming on the evaporator, preventing normal operation
+- You preserve performance by preventing a layer of ice from forming on the evaporator, preventing normal operation.

-- You extend the life of the machine because it is less exposed to corrosion and wear of parts due to harsh conditions.
+- You prolong the machine's service life, as it is less exposed to corrosion and wear of parts due to harsh conditions.

-- You avoid too many breakdowns, such as a fan blockage due to snow, or any other breakdown due to poor condensate drainage
+- You avoid too many breakdowns, such as fan blockages due to snow, or other breakdowns caused by poor condensate drainage.

-- It's easier to maintain, and less likely that you'll have to change expensive parts in the long run
+- It's easier to maintain, and less likely that you'll have to replace expensive parts over the long term.

-- It's more secure: frozen condensation water can turn your driveway into an ice rink, ice can fall from the roof onto the machine and break it or injure someone.
+- It's more secure: frozen condensation water can turn your driveway into a skating rink, ice can fall from the roof onto the machine and break it or injure someone.

-For all these reasons, it is advisable to install the outdoor unit a little higher than the ground to avoid snow or water accumulation around it and to have a simpler condensate evacuation no matter what happens.
+For all these reasons, it's a good idea to install the outdoor unit a little higher than the ground to prevent snow or water from accumulating around it, and to make condensate evacuation easier whatever happens.

 It would also be excellent, but a little expensive, to install the heat pump under a shelter, while maintaining good air circulation.
 We often see wooden mini-shelters, with a small roof.

-Finally, especially in cold weather, check the condition of the outdoor unit when you pass by and remove snow if necessary, defrost by hand if no automatic defrosting, or ineffective.
+Finally, especially in cold weather, check the condition of the outdoor unit as you pass it, and clear snow if necessary.
+Defrost by hand if automatic defrosting is not available, or ineffective.

-Install the outdoor unit away from the prevailing winds of the region
+Install the outdoor unit away from prevailing local winds

-In many parts of Europe, the prevailing winds are from the west-southwest, but in some areas it is completely different.
-Whatever the wind in your area, a little research and observation will help you to know the direction of the wind, and thus find the most protected location for your outdoor unit.
+In many parts of Europe, the prevailing wind direction is west-southwest, but in some regions it's completely different.
+Whatever the wind in your area, a little research and observation will tell you which direction it's blowing, and help you find the most protected location for your outdoor unit.

 This is important for several reasons:

-- Optimize performance, as strong winds disrupt the airflow and can reduce the efficiency of the heat pump because they decrease the heat exchange capacity.
+- Optimize performance, as strong winds disrupt airflow and can reduce heat pump efficiency by reducing heat exchange capacity.

-- High winds can wear out machine components faster and increase your maintenance expenses.
+- Strong winds can wear out machine components more quickly and increase your maintenance costs.

-- Strong winds may involve more vibration noise in the machine...so you will reduce the nuisance
+- Strong winds can cause more noise and vibrations in the machine...so you can reduce the nuisance...

-You can use natural obstacles to protect your machine from the wind, hedges, trees, walls, etc.
+You can use natural obstacles such as hedges, trees and walls to protect your machine from the wind.

-The ideal orientation to optimize the defrost cycle
+The ideal orientation for optimizing the defrost cycle

-Exposure of your heat pump to the north?
+Northern exposure for your heat pump?
 A good idea?
 The answer is no. Unless you have no choice.
-It is much better to orient the outdoor unit to the south or west.
+It's much better to orient the outdoor unit to the south or west.

-The idea is to take advantage of maximum sunlight to promote natural defrosting of the exchanger if it has frozen.
+The idea is to take advantage of maximum sunlight to promote natural defrosting of the heat exchanger if it becomes icy.

-In addition, you should avoid placing the heat pump's outdoor unit under a roof or in any area with a lot of shade.
-In fact, this is a recipe for having ice on the exchanger too often and limiting performance and therefore increasing electricity consumption.
+Furthermore, avoid positioning the heat pump's outdoor unit under a roof or in any shaded area.
+This is a recipe for too much ice on the heat exchanger, limiting performance and thus increasing electricity consumption.

-Of course, all modern heat pumps are equipped with a defrosting cycle, either by cycle inversion or hot gas bypass.
-But it is preferable to do everything possible to avoid too frequent freezing due to a poorly chosen location.
+Of course, all modern heat pumps are equipped with a defrost cycle, either by cycle inversion or hot gas bypass.
+But it's best to do what you can to avoid frequent freezing due to a poorly chosen location.

-If you have chosen the wrong location and realize it after the first season, it is never too late to change the orientation.
+If you've chosen the wrong location and realize it after the first season, it's never too late to change the orientation.
 But it may involve some work and expense.